-The theme of this year's Spring Business Conference is Reaching New Heights.
-The event features female speakers who have all broken barriers in their respective fields of business.
+The theme of the 2020 Spring Business Conference was Reaching New Heights.
+The event featured female speakers who have all broken barriers in their respective fields of business.

 Joanne Smith is Executive Vice President and Chief People Officer for Delta Air Lines.
 She is responsible for preserving the airline's unique culture of positive engagement with its more than 80,000 employees, overseeing talent management and development, recruitment, HR service delivery, diversity and inclusion, labor relations, and HR policies and programs.
 Under Joanne’s leadership, Delta was named one of the Fortune 100 Best Companies to Work For in 2017, 2018 and 2019.
 Throughout her 30-year career in the travel industry, Joanne has received numerous awards and recognition including 25 Power Women to Watch in Atlanta, Advertising Age Top 10 Women to Watch, Wall Street Journal’s Top Women to Watch, Honored Alumni of the Orfalea College of Business and Gold Spotlight Award for distinguished alumni, AWNY Changing the Game Award, and YWCA Academy of Women Achievers.
 She also serves on the Board of Directors for the Delta Air Lines Foundation, Board of Trustees for Agnes Scott College in Atlanta, Georgia and is an Advisory Board Member of the Breast Cancer Research Foundation.
 Joanne holds a bachelor’s degree in Business Administration from California Polytechnic State University.